vvscode/docs/docs/voice/voice-for-ios-cloud.md

 ---
 title: Voice for iOS - CLOUD TBC
 excerpt: >-
-  The Sinch SDK is a product that makes adding voice calling and/or instant messaging to mobile apps easy.
+  The Sinch SDK is a product that makes adding voice and video calling to mobile apps easy.
 Continue reading this step-by-step guide now.
 hidden: 'true'
 next:
   pages: